Parental care: Invertebrates

 Parental care is not frequently observed in invertebrate species.
 In Dipterans, oviposition is instead commonly observed.
 Adults lay their eggs before leaving them to hatch and develop into larva, then pupa, then adults.
 For example, Phormia regina adults lay their eggs preferentially on carrion and corpses.
 Though biparental and male-only care are rarely observed, female-only care does exist in some invertebrates.

 Some insects, including the Hymenoptera (ants, bees and wasps), invest substantial effort in caring for their young.
 The type and amount of care invested varies widely.
 Solitary wasps such as the potter wasps (Eumeninae) build nests for their young, provisioning them with food, often caterpillars, caught by the mother.
 The nests are then sealed, and the young live on the food until they leave the nest as adults.
 In contrast, social wasps and honeybees raise young in substantial colonies, with eggs laid mainly by queens (mothers), and the young cared for mainly by workers (sisters of the young).

-Outside the Hymenoptera, parental care is found among the burying beetles and the magnificent salt beetle.
-Subdued forms of parental care are also seen in the Lepidoptera and various other plant feeding insects, with females laying eggs on plant species the offspring can best feed and develop on.
-Crickets have also been known to lay eggs in optimal environments for the young.